 - 1. To initiate termination of a faculty member for cause, the President shall notify the faculty member in writing, citing the specific reason(s) and the date of termination. - 2.
 The faculty member shall have ten workdays from receipt of the written notification to request in writing to the President a hearing by an ad hoc Hearing Committee.
 If no request is presented within the designated time period, the termination notice shall be final. - 3.
 Upon receipt of a request for a hearing, the President shall establish an ad hoc Hearing Committee composed of six full-time, tenured teaching faculty members.
 Two members shall be designated by the President; two shall be selected by the faculty member; and the final two shall be selected by the four designated Committee members from a roster of the full-time tenured teaching faculty of the University.
 The full Committee shall select its chair.
 The selection process shall be completed within five working days, unless the President and faculty member agree that additional time is reasonable or necessary because of unusual circumstances. - 4.
 The ad hoc Hearing Committee shall schedule a hearing within seven workdays after it is established and shall notify the faculty member, the Provost, and the appropriate College Dean of the time and place of the hearing.
 The University administration shall have full opportunity to present its case, and the faculty member shall have the same opportunity.
 At their own costs, the University and the faculty member shall have the right to have legal or academic counsel present but not participating in the presentations to the Hearing Committee.
 The University and the faculty member may have witnesses to testify in their behalf, and both may offer such records and written documents related to the situation as they may reasonably desire.
 The hearing shall not be open to the public unless requested by the faculty member.
-The decision of the Committee shall be by two-thirds majority and shall be based on clear and convincing evidence.
-At University expense, a full record shall be kept of the hearing and shall be made available to the faculty member, the President, and the Board of Visitors of the University. - 5.
-Within five workdays following the hearing, the ad hoc Hearing Committee shall present in writing its findings and recommendations to the President and to the faculty member involved.
+The decision of the Committee shall be by two-thirds majority and shall be made available to the faculty member and the President. - 5.
+Within five workdays following the hearing, the ad hoc Hearing Committee shall present in writing its findings and recommendations to the President and to the faculty member involved. - 6.
+The President shall give full consideration to the findings and recommendations of the ad hoc Hearing Committee.
+The President shall render a final decision in the matter and communicate the decision to the faculty member.